Community / Kaupapa

 ‘Rooted to the earth’ (for Zealandia)

 Words by Kerehi, book by Cass & Zubi (2020).
-A revised (ahem, professional) version of this story, by Kerehi Grace and Michaela Keeble, is forthcoming as Paku Manu Āriki Whakatakapōkai, with illustrations by Tokerau Wilson (Wellington: Gecko Press, 2023).
+A revised version of this story, by Kerehi Grace and Michaela Keeble with illustrations by Tokerau Wilson, has been published as Paku Manu Āriki Whakatakapōkai (Wellington: Gecko Press, 2023).

 4th Floor journal (Guest editor, Writing as Activism issue), 2019, and Dominion Post review.